HR Guide to IVF Benefits: Companies that cover IVF and why this is vital for employers

 IVF can be a successful option for older people or couples who have fertility issues.
 The process can help to increase the chances of pregnancy, even in cases where natural conception is not possible.

-Genetic screening for embryos
+Genetic testing and screening for embryos

 IVF can also be used to screen embryos for genetic abnormalities.
 This can be helpful for couples who are at risk of passing on genetic diseases to their children.